 Investigation Steps

 The District will fairly and objectively investigate harassment and discrimination complaints.
 Individuals designated to serve as investigators under this policy shall have adequate training on what constitutes sexual harassment, including sexual violence, and that they understand how the District’s grievance procedures operate.
-The investigator may not have any real or perceived conflicts of interest and must be able to investigate the allegations impartially .
+The investigator may not have any real or perceived conflicts of interest and must be able to investigate the allegations impartially using trauma-informed investigation techniques.

+The investigation and adjudication of alleged misconduct under this procedure is not an adversarial process between the Complainant, the Respondent, and the witnesses, but rather a process for the District to comply with its obligations under existing law.
+The Complainant does not have the burden to prove, nor does the Respondent have the burden to disprove, the underlying allegation or allegations of misconduct